denten-books/plain-text/0-introduction.md

 considered themselves mere "users" to become close readers, thinkers, and makers of technology, able to apply the same critical acuity to reading code and device as they do to the close reading of prose and poetry.
-Ultimately, the book makes a case for the recovery of textual roots already latent in the mechanisms of modern computing.
+Ultimately, the book makes a case for the recovery of textual roots latent in the machinery of contemporary computing.

-The book is structured along a trajectory that begins at the material foundations of modern textual technology, moving from the stratum of circuit and silicon to reach up, through layers of abstraction (files, folders, and operating systems), towards the reader.
+I structured the book along a trajectory that begins at the material foundations of modern textual technology, moving from the stratum of circuit and silicon to reach up, through layers of abstraction (files, folders, and operating systems), towards the reader.
 In following that path, I reconstruct